Equal Pay In NZ

 Radio New Zealand

 A new working group of State sector agency and union representatives was formed by the SSC, PSA and NZCTU.
 The Gender Pay Principles Working Group began meeting in 2017 with the purpose of establishing a set of principles to be used by State sector agencies to end workplace inequalities and address issues that contribute to gender pay gaps in the State sector.
-The Working Group reported back on 20 April 2018 and recommended the adoption of the five core Gender Pay Principles to the State Services Commissioner.
-To address diversity and inclusion practices across the Public Service, the steering group Papa Pounamu was also established in 2017 by eleven Chief Executives.
-A sub-group of Papa Pounamu - Pou Mātāwaka - focused on the drivers of ethnic pay gaps.
+The Gender Pay Principles Working Group reported back on 20 April 2018 and recommended the adoption of five core Gender Pay Principles to the State Services Commissioner.

-Sub-group Pou Mātāwaka to focus on drivers of ethnic pay rates
+A sub-group of Papa Pounamu - Pou Mātāwaka - to focus on drivers of ethnic pay rates

 95bFM

-The Joint Working Group (JWG) of employer, union and government representatives was reconvened in 2018 to provide further recommendations to Ministers.
+The Joint Working Group (JWG) on Pay Equity Principles of employer, union and government representatives was reconvened in 2018 to provide further recommendations to Ministers.
 The Employment (Pay Equity and Equal Pay) Bill was reintroduced to Parliament on 22 February 2018 but was rejected on its first reading (4 April 2018).
 The JWG's recommendations were used to develop a new Equal Pay Amendment Bill which was introduced into Parliament on 19 September 2018, and was passed on its third reading on 22 July 2020.

 Joint Working Group on Pay Equity Principles reconvened in January, and reported its recommendations.